esyede/rakit/packages/docs/data/image.md

 Storage::put(path('storage').'avatars/budi.png', $identicon);
 ```

-Identicons are useful for:
-- Default user avatars
-- Visual identifiers for data
-- Unique image placeholders

-> The same identicon will always be generated from the same string,
+> The same string always gives the same identicon, so a default avatar needs no
-> so it's suitable for consistent avatars without needing to store images.
+> storage of its own.